QuintenWoolderink/PDFConverter/README.md

 example.docx can be .docx if it is a .docx file if it is a .md file you need to use example.md

-you will need to install some things cd to the folder location and go to cmd or powershell and do a
+you will need to install some things
-- pip install python
+- install python
+go to cmd or powershell cd to the folder location and do a
 - pip install python-docx
 - pip install docx2txt
 - pip install requirements.txt